Multipacker/framed/README.md

 the visualizer yet.
 To ensure this is done, you can call `framed_flush()` before your program exits.

-The API for collecting counters consists of two functions at its core:
+The API for collecting zones consists of two functions at its core:
 `framed_zone_begin(NAME)` to start a new zone named `NAME`, and `framed_zone_end()` to end it.
 Note that you have to call `framed_zone_end()` (except if you are compiling in C++, more in next paragraph)